 Moama NSW 2731

 The Board has determined that application for membership forms be made available to current and future parents of students enrolled at Moama Anglican Grammar and interested members of the community.
-Applications received will be considered at the Board meeting following their receipt and those persons accepted as members will be entitled to vote at the following Annual General Meeting scheduled for Tuesday 30 May at 6:00pm.
+Applications received will be considered at the Board meeting following their receipt and those persons accepted as members will be entitled to vote at the following Annual General Meeting scheduled TBA.